 As my travel date to Iceland approached, the packing phase kicked in and this question popped inside my head – ‘What adapter do I need for Iceland?’
 I googled a bit and was left confused, as the information was scattered or put in a confusing way.
 So, like me, if you are searching for a plug adapter for Iceland, then this article will help you find one.
 I shall try to lay out the ‘Iceland power adapter’ information in an easy and understandable manner which will make your shopping and packing a breeze.

 Power output in Iceland

 Iceland power sockets output 230 volts at a standard frequency of 50 Hertz.
 This is often short coded as 50 Hz/220 volts.
 The power sockets in Iceland are of ‘F type’.
-Ok, now before things start flying above your head, look at this picture below which shows how a power socket in Iceland looks like.
+Ok, now before things start flying above your head, look at this picture below which shows how a power socket or wall plug in Iceland looks like.

 Power output in your country